Frequently asked Questions

 Q. I'm going on vacation.
 Will the police watch my house?

 A. Yes.
 If you are a resident of Wilton Manors you have two options.
-You can fill out the House Check Request form and mail, email or fax it to us.
+You can fill out the Property Check Request form and mail, email or fax it to us.
 You can also call us at 954-390-2150.
-Tell the Desk Officer your that you would like to fill out a House Check Request form.
+Tell the Desk Officer your that you would like to fill out a Property Check Request form.
 This completed form will be forwarded to the Road Patrol Supervisor who is responsible for your area.
 The Supervisor will prepare a Zone Alert and the information will be given to the Patrol Officers that patrol your neighborhood.
 Be prepared to tell the Desk Officer who will have your keys (if anyone) and who to contact in the event of an emergency.

 Q. Don't the police have better things to do rather than writing tickets?